jkotra/jkotra.github.io/content/posts/simd-getting-started.md

 SIMD result: [2.0, 4.0, 6.0, 8.0]
 ```

 The concept here is simple, here we are using `f32x4` layout, which essentially means that this data structure can hold 4 values of 32-bit floats.
-Unlike, scalar operations, SIMD instruction execution is truely **Parallel**.
-This is because SIMD registers in CPU are **dedicated** for cetain type of computations only.
+Unlike, scalar operations, SIMD instruction execution is truly **Parallel**.
+This is because SIMD registers in CPU are **dedicated** for certain type of computations only.

 ## Matrix Multiplication